 More ways to compare business loans

-While the interest rate is a large factor in your loan’s cost, it’s not the only thing you should compare.
-These factors can help you find financing that’s a good fit for your business.
+While the interest rate is a large factor in your loan’s cost, it’s not the only thing you should consider when choosing a business loan.
+The following factors can also help you find financing that’s a good fit for your business.

+Loan amount.
 Available loan amounts are key to comparing lenders.
-Look for a provider that offers the exact amount you need to avoid over-borrowing.
+Look for a provider that offers the exact amount you need and avoid over-borrowing.

-Loan terms tell you how long you have to pay off the loan and determine your monthly payment.
-A longer term gives you a lower payment but a higher total cost.
+Repayment term.
+Loan terms tell you how long you have to pay off the loan, which determines your monthly payment.
+A longer term gives you a lower payment but a higher total cost, while a shorter term saves interest but with a larger monthly payment.

-Monthly payments are how much you owe each month and will have an immediate effect on operations.
-Looking for a monthly payment you can afford is important to avoid defaulting on a loan.
+Monthly payments.
+Monthly payments are determined by how much you borrow, your interest rate and how long you take to repay.
+Finding a monthly payment you can afford is important to avoid defaulting on a loan.

-Origination fees are a percentage of your loan that the lender either deducts or adds to the balance at closing.
-This can affect how much funding you receive and should factor into the amount you apply for.
+Fees.
+Loan origination fees are a percentage of your loan that the lender either deducts or adds to the balance at closing.
+These fees can affect how much funding you receive and should factor into the amount you apply for.
+Other fees to look for include prepayment fees, maintenance fees and late payment fees.

-Customer reviews on sites like Trustpilot and the Better Business Bureau tell you what you can expect from customer service and alert you to red flags to watch for.
+Customer feedback.
+Customer reviews on sites like Trustpilot and the Better Business Bureau tell you what you can expect from customer service and alert you to any red flags to watch for.

 Low-cost alternatives to business loans

-Business loans aren’t always the right choice for every financing need.
+Loans aren’t always the best way to finance your business.
 You may want to consider these alternatives before you apply.

 Business grants offer funds that your business doesn’t have to repay, usually up to around $15,000.
 However, grants are mostly available to nonprofits and can be highly competitive.